miyagis-forests/farmacy-food-kata/architecture/hexagonal-reference-architecture.md

 - An *inbound* REST adapter exposes http endpoints and handles the requests from outside components.
 - If you create an inbound REST adapter using for example the Spring MVC framework, the REST adapter would typically consist of one or more `@RestController` classes.
-- An *oubbound* REST adapter makes calls to http services.
-It typically offers an function interface that is called by the application and then translates that function call into an http request.
+- An *outbound* REST adapter makes calls to http services.
+It typically offers a function interface that is called by the application and then translates that function call into a http request.
 - You can use for example the Open Feign framework to implement an outbound REST adapter.

 #### Application + Domain